GrassRootsCrypto/GrassRootsCrypto.github.io/_posts/2020-10-28-thornode-series.md

 toc: true
 ---

-This was the first series of videos I made for the THORChain team / community.
-It is more technical / developer focused.
+These videos mark the first series I've created specifically for the THORChain team and community, with a technical and developer-focused approach.

-I have grouped them on one page here for reference.
-These videos apply to 'single chain' Chaosnet / test net only.
+I have conveniently grouped them on a single page for easy reference.
+Please note that these videos are applicable to the 'Single Chain' Chaosnet/test net only.

 [Also see my THORNode video 101 here.]({% post_url 2022-01-31-thornode-operator-101 %})